morphed

 Prompt: "Environmental portrait of a barista behind an espresso machine, steam rising, warm tungsten overhead lighting mixing with cool window light, shallow depth of field, candid moment, street documentary style"

-Pro tip: Including imperfections like "slight motion blur," "dust particles in light," or "stray hairs" makes portraits feel authentic.
-Nano Banana is good enough to render these details, and they are what separate a convincing photo from an obvious AI render.
+Realism trick: Including imperfections like "slight motion blur," "dust particles in light," or "stray hairs" makes portraits feel authentic.
+These details are what separate a convincing photo from an obvious AI render.

-For a deeper dive into portrait-specific prompts, see our full guide on Nano Banana prompts for professional headshots.
+For portrait-specific prompts and techniques, see our full guide on Nano Banana prompts for professional headshots.

-Clean product shots that look like they came from a professional studio are one of the most practical uses for Nano Banana, especially for ecommerce sellers and marketers.
-This is also where Nano Banana has a genuine advantage over Midjourney — it follows product photography instructions without adding unwanted artistic stylization.
+Clean product shots that look like they came from a professional studio are one of the most practical uses for Nano Banana.
+This is also where Nano Banana has a genuine advantage over Midjourney: it follows product photography instructions without adding unwanted artistic stylization.

 Prompt: "Luxury perfume bottle on a white marble countertop, soft diffused studio lighting from above, gold accents catching the light, minimalist composition with negative space, commercial product photography"